tonypony220/starknet-devnet/README.md

 docker pull shardlabs/starknet-devnet
 ```

-The server inside the container listens to the port 5000, which you need to publish to a desired `<PORT>`:
+The server inside the container listens to the port 5000, which you need to publish to a desired `<PORT>` on your host machine:
 ```text
 docker run -it -p [HOST:]<PORT>:5000 shardlabs/starknet-devnet
 ```